What is WordPress?

 Widgets are essentially small blocks that contain specific functions.
-Widgets give us more control over the design and functionality of our websites and allow us to add content into certain areas.
+Widgets give us more control over the design and functionality of our websites and allow us to add content to certain areas.

 Adding widgets using code though can be tricky.

-In order to actually customize the style of your WordPress website, you will need to head over to ‘Appearance‘ and click on ‘Customise‘.
+In order to actually customise the style of your WordPress website, you will need to head over to ‘Appearance‘ and click on ‘Customise‘.

 If you have installed a premium theme, there will usually be quite a few customisation options here.
 A free theme may be limited in this regard.